Hosting

 Dramatic Variants

 The city wakes up to find an empty chair where [Player X] used to sit.
-They didn't make it through the night.
+They didn't survive the night.

 Dawn breaks over the city.
 The streets are quiet — too quiet.
 [Player X] won't be joining us today.

-After the announcement, reveal the eliminated player's role if your house rules say so.
-The eliminated player may give a final speech (again, house rules).
+After the announcement, reveal the fallen player's role if your house rules say so.
+They may give a final speech (again, house rules).

 Day Phase Management